Terms of business

 13.1 We may, from time to time, hold money on your behalf.
 We would hold any such money in trust in a client bank account which is segregated from the firm’s own funds.
 The account would be operated, and all funds dealt with, in accordance with the Intellectual Property Regulation Board.

-13.2 If we hold sums on your behalf which exceed £10,000 and which are unlikely to be to be reduced below that amount within sixty days of receipt, we will place them in a separate interest-bearing designated deposit account in your name.
+13.2 If we hold sums on your behalf which exceed £10,000 and which are unlikely to be reduced below that amount within sixty days of receipt, we will place them in a separate interest-bearing designated deposit account in your name.
 Save in the circumstances described above, monies held on your behalf would usually be held in our general clients’ bank account, for which no interest would be accountable to you.
 However, where appropriate, or where you specifically instruct us to do so, we may transfer such monies to a designated deposit account, to which all of the interest received would be credited.

 13.3 We will return monies held on your behalf promptly as soon as there is no longer any reason to retain them.
 If, following reasonable attempts that we have made to contact their owner, any such funds are unclaimed and either (i) their owner has remained untraced for five years or (ii) we as a firm cease to practise, we may pay them to a registered charity.